 First I had to find the trail which I eventually do.
 All trail signs are in French.

-In total the loop hike is 17 kilometres long.
+In total the loop hike is 17 km (10.6 miles) long.
 It’s recommended that you allow 6 – 8 hours to do it.

-I chose to hike up rather than down the steepest part of the loop.
-After an hour of what feels like a non-stop stair stepper workout I’m wondering what I’ve got myself into.
+I chose to start the Mont Albert hike with the steepest part of the loop.
+After an hour of what feels like a non-stop stair stepper workout, I’m wondering what I’ve got myself into.
 I like a rigorous work-out but I’m not a fan of hikes where you see nothing but trees.
 And except for a few peek-a-boo views that’s all it’s been so far.

-Hiking to the top of Le Mont-Albert is one of the most surprising and rewarding hikes I’ve ever done – and that’s without a caribou sighting.
+The Mont Albert hike is one of the most surprising and rewarding hikes I’ve ever done – and that’s without a caribou sighting.
 But the reality is that it should only be attempted by seasoned and prepared hikers.
 Choose Mont-Jacques-Cartier for an easier alternative.
 If the weather gets bad, the summit wouldn’t be a fun place to be.